Quaternijkon/mdbook-reading-time/README.md

 - `{{ #word_count }}` with the number of words in the chapter.
 - `{{ #reading_time }}` with reading time, e.g. `9 minutes`.

-You can customize the default `200` WPM reading speed like this:
+You can customize the default `200` WPM reading speed:

 ```toml
 [preprocessor.reading-time]